What you need to know about Germany's close election

 His foremost opponent is the SPD's Olaf Scholz, who has taken a surprise lead in the polls in recent weeks, leaving him as the marginal frontrunner heading into Sunday's vote.

 Like Laschet, Scholz has a long history as a political player in Germany.
-He has been Merkel's Finance Minister and Vice Chancellor since 2018, placing him arguably in a better position to run as her natural successor than her own party's candidate.
+He has been Merkel's finance minister and vice chancellor since 2018, placing him arguably in a better position to run as her natural successor than her own party's candidate.

 Scholz has earned increased visibility as he navigated Germany's economic response to the pandemic, and cleared the last electoral hurdle with an assured performance in the final television debate.